Psycho Killer (film)

-Psycho Killer is an upcoming 2026 horror-thriller film directed by Gavin Polone in his feature directorial debut, written by Andrew Kevin Walker.
-The film follows police officer Jane Thorne (Georgina Campbell) on her mission to take down a serial killer known as "the Satanic Slasher" (James Preston Rogers) after he murdered her state trooper husband.
-Logan Miller, Grace Dove, and Malcolm McDowell star in supporting roles.
+Psycho Killer is a 2026 horror-thriller film directed by Gavin Polone in his feature directorial debut, and written by Andrew Kevin Walker.
+The film stars Georgina Campbell, James Preston Rogers, and Malcolm McDowell.
+The story follows a police officer on her mission to take down a serial killer known as "the Satanic Slasher" after he murdered her state trooper husband.

-The film will be released theatrically in the United States by 20th Century Studios on February 20, 2026.
+Psycho Killer was released theatrically in the United States by 20th Century Studios on February 20, 2026.
+The film received negative reviews from critics, though Campbell's performance was praised.

-Premise

-Following the brutal murder of her husband, a Kansas highway patrol officer sets out on a journey to track down the perpetrator.
-As the hunt progresses, she comes to realize the man responsible is a sadistic serial killer, and the depth of his mental depravity and his sinister agenda is more twisted than anyone could have imagined.
+Plot